unclecode/homebrew-ccat/README.md

 ## Documentation

-For more information on using CatCode, please visit the [main repository](https://github.com/unclecode/ccat4ai).
+For more information on using CCode4AI, please visit the [main repository](https://github.com/unclecode/ccode4ai).